Wildlife Research and Education

 Our team of BIRD Researchers upholds decades of ornithological research in addition to providing essential public education through bird banding programs, bird hikes, and citizen science projects.

-This unique program gets urban youth outside and excited about the natural world and biodiversity, helps them develop a level of comfort being in the outdoors, promotes a connection to and appreciation of nature and wildlife, and fosters a feeling of responsibility in caring for and protecting the environment.
+This unique program gets youth from Metro Parks Community Centers outside and excited about the natural world, helps them develop a level of comfort being in the outdoors, promotes a connection to and appreciation of nature, and fosters a feeling of responsibility in caring for and protecting the environment.

 Did You Know?